-A number of studies have discerned what are called "frogpond" effects (Attewell, 2001), where students with similar prior test scores, academic performance, or effort receive lower grades in classrooms and schools of predominantly high-achieving students compared to those with lower-achieving students (Barrow et al., 2016; Farkas et al., 1990; Nomi & Allensworth, 2009).
+Grades are lower in harder classes with stronger peers, and this suggests inconsistency in HSGPAs.
+A number of studies have discerned what are called "frogpond" effects (Attewell, 2001), where students with similar prior test scores, academic performance, or effort receive lower grades in classrooms and schools of predominantly high-achieving students, as compared to those with lower-achieving students (Farkas et al., 1990; Nomi & Allensworth, 2009; Barrow, Sartain, & de la Torre, 2016).
 Students also tend to get lower grades in classes that are intentionally designed to be challenging, such as Advanced Placement and Honors courses (Sadler & Tai, 2007).

-Differences in the types of classes that students take and the expectations associated with the peer composition introduce "noise" into the metric of HSGPAs as an indicator of academic performance in high school.
+Differences in the types of classes that students take, and the expectations associated with the peer composition, introduce "noise" into the metric of HSGPAs as an indicator of academic performance in high school.
 ACT and SAT validity studies claim that students' test scores can be used to adjust for different standards and expectations at different schools.
 There is a need to evaluate that claim using data on HSGPAs from transcripts.
 It is possible that the overall achievement level in a student's school-information that is publicly available-might be just as useful, or more useful, than individual students' test scores.
-Two prior studies noted that the size of the relationship between HSGPA and college outcomes (graduation or college GPAs) is larger among students within the same high school (i.e., when high school fixed effects are used in a model) than across schools (Bowen et al., 2009; Koretz & Langi, 2018).
-They interpreted this as meaning that HSGPA represents a higher level of achievement at some schools than others, which would be consistent with the frogpond effects discussed previously, and suggested adjusting for these differences with information on school average achievement.
+Two prior studies note that the size of the relationship between HSGPA and college outcomes (graduation or college GPAs) is larger among students within the same high school (i.e., when high school fixed effects are used in a model), than across schools (Bowen et al., 2009; Koretz & Langi, 2018).
+They interpret this as meaning that HSGPA represents a higher level of achievement at some schools than others, which would be consistent with the "frogpond" effects discussed above, and suggest adjusting for these differences with information on school average achievement.